pandas-dev/pandas/doc/source/development/roadmap.rst

 Roadmap
 =======

 This page provides an overview of the major themes in pandas' development.
-Implementation of these goals may be hastened with dedicated funding or interest from contributors.
+Each of these items requires a relatively large amount of effort to implement.
+Implementation may be hastened with dedicated funding or interest from contributors.

-An item being on the roadmap does not mean that pandas will *necessarily* happen, even with unlimited funding.
+An item being on the roadmap does not mean that it will *necessarily* happen, even with unlimited funding.
 During the implementation period we may discover issues preventing the adoption of the feature.

+Additionally, an item *not* being on the roadmap does not exclude it from inclusion in pandas.
+The roadmap is intended for larger, fundamental changes to the project that are likely to take months or years of developer time.

 See :ref:`roadmap.evolution` for proposing changes to this document.